Each new station presents different opportunities for their local communities.

 By 2025 all airlines are expected to have relocated to T1 and T2 (formerly known as the International Airport), where Airport Central Station is being constructed.

 Not only will the station be used by airline passengers but will also provide a valuable link for Perth Airport employees.

 The catchment area for Forrestfield Station includes the suburbs of High Wycombe, Forrestfield, Maida Vale, Gooseberry Hill and Kalamunda.

 To make connecting with train services from these suburbs easier, the station precinct is being designed as an intermodal transport hub.
 This means there will be facilities for passengers arriving at the station by bus, car, bicycle or foot.

 To meet demand for parking, a multi-level car park accommodating 1200 cars will be built on land bordered by Maida Vale Road and Ibis Place.
 While the original plan was for an at-grade car park, the new design will improve access as passengers will now be able to park within 300m of the station’s entrance.
 This new design frees up approximately eight hectares of land for future development.
 The solution not only meets passenger needs, but also supports METRONET’s vision to create connected communities within walking distance of the station and the City of Kalamunda’s Forrestfield North District Structure Plan.
-Construction of the car park is scheduled to being in 2019 and will be ready for when first trains run on the Forrestfield Line.
+Construction of the car park is scheduled to being as soon as tunnelling is finished and will be ready for when first trains run on the Forrestfield Line.